aws-powertools/powertools-lambda-java/docs/core/metrics.md

 The `MetricsLogger` Singleton can be configured by three different interfaces.
 The following order of precedence applies:

-1. `@Metrics` annotation
+1. `@FlushMetrics` annotation
 2. `MetricsLoggerBuilder` using Builder pattern (see [Advanced section](#usage-without-metrics-annotation))
 3. Environment variables (recommended)

-For most use-cases, we recommend using Environment variables and only overwrite settings in code where needed using either the `@Metrics` annotation or `MetricsLoggerBuilder` if the annotation cannot be used.
+For most use-cases, we recommend using Environment variables and only overwrite settings in code where needed using either the `@FlushMetrics` annotation or `MetricsLoggerBuilder` if the annotation cannot be used.

 === "template.yaml"